qsyed/python-programs/README.md

 > a simple regex that parses a given url. the program will group the url into appopraiate tags like: Protocol, Domain, stac. and will print it out.

 ## regex/regular express
+> a simple regex that will parse a given postfix expression. the program will return the different parts of postfix expression.

 ## regex/validating_phone_numbers
+> a simple regex that parses phone numbers and verifys that they are indeed actual phone numbers.

 ## requests